NemProject/nem-docs/pages/Guides/nanowallet/delegated-harvesting/docs.en.md

 **Remember to let NIS run in the background!**

-To start delegated harvesting with your local NIS repeat the steps from above but select "localhost" in the "Start/Stop delegated harvesting" panel for your node.
+To start delegated harvesting with your local NEM node repeat the steps from above but select "localhost" in the "Start/Stop delegated harvesting" panel for your node.

 ## Benefits of Delegated Harvesting